wallaceespindola/dev-test/README.md

 Java Developer Test
 ===================

 The purpose of this test is to see how you approach a problem and what your solutions look like.
 The requirements for this test are simple and should be straightforward to grasp.
+When implementing a solution, please keep things but well engineered as you would do for production code.
+We will review your test carefully, this will be an important part of application process.
 That said:
 Implement an API query and transform this data into a csv file Create a Java command line tool that takes as an input parameter a string